SEELE1306/Modular/README.md

 # Modular - A theme made for Vesktop

-> [!WARNING]
-> Due to the recent Discord variable changes, v1.3.2 is currently **completely broken**.
-I am working on fixing things up, please expect some time before the theme is back online again.
-Thank you for your patience.

 ## Introduction

 This is one of the first themes that is made exclusively for **Vencord's own client, Vesktop**.
 It incorporates many of the things I have learned since I started learning about CSS (and modifying Discord clients) in April this year.